-Tap the magnifying glass in the app, look for the search box at the top of your Dashboard, or visit tumblr.com/search.
+Tap the magnifying glass in the app, look for the search box at the top of your dashboard, or visit tumblr.com/search.
 Type things in and hit enter.
 Witness a rich mosaic of results.
 You have just performed a search.

 It’s easy, you just have to use the right syntax for your search.
 For example:

 You can always remove your blog from all search engine results (including our own) by turning off the "Allow search engines to index your blog" option in your Blog Settings.